Urban Cleanup Team

 - Submit statistical reports in a timely fashion;

-- Organize at least one volunteer cleanup at every year in conjunction with the Clean Communities Council; and
+- Organize at least one community-wide volunteer cleanup at every year in conjunction with the Clean Communities Council; and

 - Demonstrate the support of the mayor and other public officials.